 Outcomes & Methodology

-Randomized controlled experimental design in which piecewise multilevel growth curve modeling will be used to analyze mood, rumination, physiology (impedance cardiography, electrodermal activity, respiration, heart rate), and cortisol levels.
-The PROCESS statistical macro will be used to investigate the variables of global perceived stress, comfort eating expectations, and self-reported feelings of guilt.
+Piecewise multilevel growth curve modeling was used to analyze mood, rumination, physiology (impedance cardiography, electrodermal activity, respiration, heart rate), and cortisol levels.
+The PROCESS statistical macro was used to investigate the variables of global perceived stress, comfort eating expectations, and self-reported feelings of guilt.